-- Be sure to include all information required in your presentation deck. - Select the most pertinent information that you want share in the allotted 20-minutes (rest goes to the appendix). - The purpose of this assignment is to justify you target market selection and inform your mode of entry and implementation plan.

-- Give examples of recent Canadian or American companies who have invested in this country, specifically companies who are competitor to your chosen company. - If relevant, identify the domestic competitors as well to inform your mode of entry and how your company can succeed. - Ensure to tie it back to your company and how the country can help achieve set goals and objectives. - Be creative and have fun when designing your presentation. - Wow factors will earn you bonus points.
+- Be sure to include all information required in your - presentation deck. - Select the most pertinent information that you want share in the allotted 20-minutes (rest goes to the appendix to refer to during Q&A). - The purpose of this assignment is to justify you target market selection and provide sufficient information to derive your mode of entry and implementation plan (this is done in Part D). - Give examples of recent companies from countries similar to your company's home country, or US/ Canadian companies who have invested in this target country, specifically companies who are competitor to your chosen company. - If relevant, identify the domestic competitors as well (to inform your mode of entry and how your company can succeed in Part D). - Ensure to tie it back to your company and how the country can help achieve set goals and objectives. - Be creative and have fun when designing your presentation. - Wow factors will earn you bonus points.